-- 1.1.
-This Annex describes the procedure for type VIII testing on environmental onboard diagnostics (OBD).
-The procedure describes methods for checking the function of the OBD system on the vehicle by simulating failure of emissionrelevant components in the powertrain management system and emissioncontrol system. - 1.2.
+- 1. Introduction - 1.1.
+This Annex describes the procedure for type VIII testing on environmental on-board diagnostics (OBD).
+The procedure describes methods for checking the function of the OBD system on the vehicle by simulating failure of emission-relevant components in the powertrain management system and emission-control system. - 1.2.
 The manufacturer shall make available the defective components or electrical devices to be used to simulate failures.
-When measured over the appropriate test type I cycle, such defective components or devices shall not cause the vehicle emissions to exceed by more than 20 percent the OBD threshold limits set out in [paragraph 5.5.1.] of general requirements.
-For failures (circuit continuity/circuit rationality/basic monitoring requirement), the emissions may exceed the OBD threshold limits set out in [paragraph 5.5.1.] of general requirements by more than twenty per cent. - 1.3.
-When the vehicle is tested with the defective component or device fitted, the OBD system shall be approved if the malfunction indicator is activated.
-The system shall also be approved if the malfunction indicator is activated below the OBD threshold limits. - 2.
+When measured over the appropriate test type I cycle, such defective components or devices shall not cause the vehicle emissions to exceed by more than 20 percent the OBD threshold limits set out in paragraph 5.5.1. of general requirements.
+For failures (circuit continuity/circuit rationality/basic monitoring requirement), the emissions may exceed the OBD threshold limits set out in paragraph 5.5.1. of general requirements by more than twenty per cent. - 1.3.
+When the vehicle is tested with the defective component or device fitted, the OBD system shall be certified if the malfunction indicator is activated.
+The system shall also be certified if the malfunction indicator is activated below the OBD threshold limits. - 2.
 The test procedures in this Annex shall be mandatory for vehicles equipped with an OBD system.
 This obligation concerns compliance with all provisions of this Annex. - 3.
 Description of tests - 3.1.
 Test vehicle - 3.1.1.
-The environmental OBD verification and demonstration tests shall be carried out on a test vehicle, that shall be properly maintained and used, dependent on the chosen durability test method set-out in [section B.4. of Revision 1 of UN GTR No 2] using the test procedures set-out in this Annex and in the applicable World-harmonised Motorcycle Test Cycle (WMTC) set out in section B.2. of UN GTR No 2. - 3.1.2.
+The environmental OBD verification and demonstration tests shall be carried out on a test vehicle, that shall be properly maintained and used, dependent on the chosen durability test method using the test procedures set-out in this Annex and in the applicable World-harmonised Motorcycle Test Cycle (WMTC) set out in UN GTR No 2. - 3.1.2.
 In case of applying the durability test procedure, the test vehicles shall be equipped with the aged emission components used for durability tests as well as for the purposes of this Annex and the OBD environmental tests shall be finally verified and reported at the conclusion of the durability testing.
 At the request of the manufacturer, a suitable aged and representative vehicle may be used for these OBD demonstration tests. - 3.1.3.
 In case the OBD demonstration test requires emission measurements, the type VIII test shall be carried out on the test vehicles used for the durability test.
 Type VIII tests shall be finally verified and reported at the conclusion of the durability testing. - 3.1.4.
 In case of applying the fixed deterioration factors (DF) set out in GTR No.2, the applicable deterioration factors shall be multiplied with the emission test results.
-If the approval authority allows, in case of misfire demonstration, alternatively experimentally determined deterioration factors from the durability test may be used.
-This demo method may be used to avoid damage during misfire testing to the deteriorated catalyst created by durability testing and may be used on request of the manufacturer if it submits data and/or an engineering evaluation which adequately demonstrates to the approval authority the risk of damage to the deteriorated catalyst.
+If the responsible authority allows, in case of misfire demonstration, alternatively experimentally determined deterioration factors from the durability test may be used.
+This demo method may be used to avoid damage during misfire testing to the deteriorated catalyst created by durability testing and may be used on request of the manufacturer if it submits data and/or an engineering evaluation which adequately demonstrates to the responsible authority the risk of damage to the deteriorated catalyst.